bintoro/ember-magic-resolver/README.md

 ## Introduction

 As Ember transitions to a module-based system, the framework will generally enforce a *one class per file* parity for automatic route-based lookups.

-The bundled resolver — responsible for locating classes and templates — is only interested in the default export of a module, and hence each module must directly correspond to a single class for it to be recognized by the resolver.
+The bundled resolver — responsible for locating classes and templates — is only interested in the default export of each module.
+Consequently, a single module must directly correspond to a single class, and the module's location in the source tree will determine its location in the route hierarchy.

-The hierarchy that was previously reflected in the names registered on the global application instance (e.g., `App.FooBarRoute`) will now be determined by the directory structure of the source tree.
-Going forward, the `Route` for `foo.bar` can only be specified in the files `/foo/bar/route.js` or `/routes/foo/bar.js`.

-Magic Resolver provides an alternative solution for developers who prefer to keep related logic together and avoid a proliferation of tiny files and subdirectories.
-It does this by making the class lookups aware of named exports and by searching every level of the default module path according to a flexible naming system.
+Magic Resolver provides an alternative for developers who prefer to keep related logic together and avoid a proliferation of tiny files and subdirectories.
+It does this by making the class lookups aware of named exports and by searching every level of the full route path.

-In the above example case, the class from `/routes/foo/bar.js` could instead be placed with other `foo`-related items in `/routes/foo.js`.
-As long as the exported class is named `Bar` or `FooBar`, it will be found when the resolver gets a request for `foo.bar`.
+Let's say we have a nested route `foo.bar.baz`.

+In the past (pre-Ember-CLI), the associated classes would be registered on a global application object under a full name like `App.FooBarBazController`.

+In the module-based system (introduced with Ember CLI), the standard resolver will look for that same class under the module `/controllers/foo/bar/baz.js` and its pod-based equivalent `/foo/bar/baz/controller.js` but nowhere else.

+By using Magic Resolver, developers can choose to place the class on either of the parent levels (`foo` and `foo/bar`) as well as the standard location `foo/bar/baz`.
+For example, a dozen subroutes in `/routes/users/*.js` could be consolidated into a single module `/routes/users.js`.

-## Installation
+## Setup

 *   Install package: